tendermint/go-amino/README.md

 The prefix bytes never start with a zero byte, so the disambiguation bytes are escaped with 0x00.

-Notice that the 4 prefix bytes always immediately precede the binary encoding of the concrete type.
+The 4 prefix bytes always immediately precede the binary encoding of the concrete type.

-### Computing prefix bytes
+### Computing disambiguation and prefix bytes

 To compute the disambiguation bytes, we take `hash := sha256(concreteTypeName)`, and drop the leading 0x00 bytes.